Introduction to quantum groups: 7b. Basic operations

 \begin{theorem} The basic orthogonal and unitary quantum groups and their bistochastic versions are all easy, and they form a diagram as follows,

 which is an intersection and easy generation diagram, in the sense of Theorem 7.15. \end{theorem}

-\begin{proof} The first assertion comes from the fact that the all-one vector $\xi$ used in Proposition 7.16 above is the vector associated to the singleton partition:
+\begin{proof} The first assertion comes from the fact that the all-one vector $\xi$ used in Proposition 7.16 is the vector associated to the singleton partition:

-Indeed, we obtain from this that the quantum groups $B_N,C_N,B_N^+,C_N^+$ are indeed easy, appearing from the categories of partitions for $O_N,U_N,O_N^+,U_N^+$, by adding singletons.

-In practice now, according to this observation, and to Theorem 7.15 above, the corresponding categories of partitions are as follows, where the symbol $12$ stands for ``singletons and pairings'', in the same way as the symbol $2$ stands for ``pairings'':
+Indeed, we obtain that $B_N,C_N,B_N^+,C_N^+$ are easy, appearing from the categories of partitions for $O_N,U_N,O_N^+,U_N^+$, by adding singletons.
+In practice now, the categories of partitions for the quantum groups in the statement are as follows, with $12$ standing for ``singletons and pairings'', in the same way as the $2$ is standing for ``pairings'':

 Now since both this diagram and the one the statement are intersection diagrams, the quantum groups form an intersection and easy generation diagram, as stated. \end{proof}